Christopher Lee – Program Director

 Jackie McKeon – Program Director

-Jackie McKeon is Renewable Technologies Manager in the Low Carbon Futures Team at WWF-Australia, where she have managed and grown the WWF Renewable Energy Buyers Forum for the past 18 months.
-Jackie has over 15 years of experience in project development management, sustainability and stakeholder engagement, working across corporate, government and not-for-profit sectors.
-Jackie has managed commercial-scale solar projects in the Sydney CBD.
-As Senior Development Manager at UrbanGrowth NSW, Jackie managed major urban renewal development projects across Sydney including the Bays Precinct and Edmondson Park, and developed new sustainability standards, and managed major urban developments as Development Manager at Stockland Property Group.
-As Senior Planning Manager, Jackie managed urban development policy for the State Minister for Planning.
+Jackie McKeon is Renewable Technologies Manager in WWF-Australia’s Low Carbon Futures Team and manager of the Renewable Energy Buyers Forum.
+Prior to this, Jackie managed commercial-scale solar projects in the property sector.
+Jackie has over 15 years of experience in the property and infrastructure sectors in project development management, sustainability and stakeholder engagement, working across corporate, government and not-for-profit sectors at Stockland, UrbanGrowth NSW and Manidis Roberts.
+As Senior Development Manager at UrbanGrowth NSW, Jackie managed the Bays Precinct and Edmondson Park major urban renewal development projects; as Development Manager at Stockland Property Group, Jackie managed major urban developments and developed sustainability standards.

 Chris Briggs – Technical Director